ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 - The book settings: the title, chapter order and appendices.
 NB.
 This template hides Chapter 4: The development of prediction models.

-The **quarto-advanced.yml** file has the following options:
+The **quarto-advanced-report.yml** file has the following options:

 - The project name and output directory.
-- The specific theme settings: settings for showing R code and the advanced scss file.
+- The specific theme settings: settings for showing R code and the advanced-report scss file.
 - The specific execution settings: show the outcomes of the R-chunks (echo: true).
 This template does not use the freeze option to avoid reusing too much material.